Home About Approach Cases Definitions Contact me Recommendations

 Exam - localising with clinical signs

-There are so many examination manoeuvres that there is no such thing as a ‘complete neurological examination’ - it is tailored to the problem being assessed.
+Firstly, a key point: there are so many examination manoeuvres that there is no such thing as a ‘complete neurological examination’ - it is tailored to the problem being assessed.